companyfactory/dataprivacybundle/README.md

 # Dataprivacy Bundle for Pimcore
-Add dataprivacy features (GDPR / DSGVO) to Pimcore
+Add dataprivacy features (GDPR / DSGVO) to Pimcore / CompanyFactory

 ## Features
 * Does support multiple domains (using Pimcore sites)